Kingxukai/linux/Documentation/userspace-api/media/rc/rc-sysfs-nodes.rst

 *******************************

-As defined at Documentation/ABI/testing/sysfs-class-rc, those are the sysfs nodes that control the Remote Controllers:
+As defined at Documentation/ABI/testing/sysfs-class-rc, those are the sysfs nodes that control the woke Remote Controllers:

 .. _sys_class_rc: